tannerryan/gist/README.md

 no name is provided, the file will be uploaded as `gistfile1.txt`.

 ## License
-Copyright (c) 2018 Tanner Ryan.
+Copyright (c) 2019 Tanner Ryan.
 All rights reserved.
-Use of this source code is governed by a MIT license that can be found in the LICENSE file.
+Use of this source code is governed by a BSD-style license that can be found in the LICENSE file.